dejanu/divincenzo_criteria/README.md

 ## Results

 * Visualize the circuit to see the quantum operations:
-* Mimic the execution of the circuit using a quantum simulator: The Aer provider
+* Mimic the execution of the circuit using a quantum simulator: The Aer provider see `test_simulator.py`